-5. Conclusions
+5. Related Work

 There are numerous other researchers [1-4, 7-12] who have investigated mediation as a way of resolving structural and semantic conflicts between data sources.
-However, as far as we can determine, there are no previous reports detailing the query translation issues that we have identified in this paper.
+However, as far as we can determine, there are no previous reports of adapting a mediation service to a Grid-DBMS environment.